-We are changing the way you sign in to support.unity3d.com
+We have changed the way you sign in to support.unity3d.com

-Before the switch: your sign-in credentials (email address and password) are managed by Zendesk, our support backend provider.
+Before the switch: your sign-in credentials (email address and password) were managed by Zendesk, our support backend provider.

-After the switch: you will also be able to sign in using your Unity ID.
+After the switch: you can now sign in using your Unity ID.
 That's the same way you sign in to the Unity Editor and unity3d.com.

 In the long-term, we will turn off the Zendesk sign-in method, but we will allow time for everyone to switch over.